CJEslinger/counter-library/README.md

 # counter-library
-This counter library was created in java with the jGRASP development envirnment.
+This counter library was created in java version "15.0.2" 2021-01-19 with the jGRASP development environment.

 This library allows users to create counter objects that can simulate time clocks when incremented or decremented from.